Supplemental Health Plans

 What is an Example of a Supplemental Health Insurance Policy?

 The most common supplemental health insurance policies cover you for things like accidents, heart attacks, stroke, cancer, or a hospital stay (called hospital indemnity).
 Some people will also lump dental and vision plans in with supplemental health plans.

 Is There a Waiting Period on Supplemental Health Insurance Policies?

-Most supplemental health insurance policies will have a 30-day waiting period.
+Most supplemental health insurance policies will have a 30-day waiting period, with the exception of accident policies.
 If you get diagnosed within that period you will not receive a benefit or the benefit will be drastically reduced.

 Supplemental health plans are a great way to protect yourself financially if you have a high deductible or out-of-pocket maximum on your health or Medicare plan.
 It is important to examine the particulars of your health plan to determine if you have the finances to cover unexpected bills.
 Supplemental plans can cost less than $1 a day for thousands in coverage, so it is worth taking a look to see if it would be a worthwhile addition to your comprehensive health insurance plan.

 Can I Get Supplemental Health Insurance if I Am Over the Age of 65?